 How many sessions will I need?

-It's difficult to know how many sessions someone will need, initially I'd be looking at a first appointment and 2 follow ups so then you can start to have an idea of how things are going.
-Some people stay for years and dip in and out as needed, others have chronic health issues and meet more regularly, whereas others will just go with the first three sessions, do well and not need to return.
+It's difficult to know how many sessions someone will need, initially I'd be looking at at least a first appointment and 2 follow ups so then you can start to have an idea of how things are going.
+Some people stay for years and dip in and out as needed, others have chronic health issues and we may meet more regularly, whereas others will just go with the first three sessions, do well and not need to return.

 Can homeopathy help everyone?